-I would like to express my heart-felt thanks to our greatest asset, our employees; for it is their hard work and ingenuity that have resulted in our success.
-Over the past year, we added over 200 jobs both domestically and abroad, and now have about 4,000 employees, which include nearly 1,000 engineers, scientists, and service specialists all over the world.
+As always, I would like to express my heart-felt thanks to our greatest asset, our employees; for it is their hard work and ingenuity that have resulted in our success.
+Over the past year, we added over 1,300 jobs both domestically and abroad, and ended the year with over 5,000 employees, which includes over 1,000 engineers, scientists, and service specialists all over the world.
 We are proud of the quality jobs that OSI Systems creates and the excellent work put forth by our employees as they design and build products that contribute to a safer and healthier world.